-- · short term deposits which are classified as Level 1; and - derivative instruments in connection with convertible notes (see Note 12.2), which are classified as Level 3.
+- short term deposits which are classified as Level 1; and - convertible notes (see Note 13.2), which are classified as Level 3.

-2.13 Liquidity agreement
+3.13 Liquidity agreement

 Following its listing on the stock market "Alternext Paris" (now called Euronext Growth Paris), the Company signed a liquidity agreement with a specialized institution in order to limit the "intra-day" volatility of Biophytis' shares.